Samuel D. Warren II

 Samuel Dennis Warren II (January 25, 1852 – February 18, 1910) was an American lawyer and businessman from Boston, Massachusetts.

-Early life and family
+Early life

-Childhood and education

 Warren was born in Boston on January 25, 1852, the son of Susan Cornelia (née Clarke) and Samuel Dennis Warren.
 His father and namesake founded the Cumberland Paper Mills in Maine.
 He had four siblings: Henry Clarke Warren, scholar of Sanskrit and Pali; Cornelia Lyman Warren, philanthropist; Edward Perry Warren, art collector; and Fredrick Fiske Warren, political radical and utopist.

 Warren graduated from the Boston Latin School, after which he entered Harvard College, earning his undergraduate degree in 1875.
 He graduated second in his class at Harvard Law School in 1877.
 The first-place student was his friend Louis Brandeis, later a justice of the United States Supreme Court.
 Warren was editor of The Harvard Crimson.